Nazaré: Beyond the big waves.

 - Let’s divide up Nazaré!
 The town center is called the Praia, and that is where the Praia da Nazaré is, along with many hotels, cafes, and restaurants.

-- Perdeneira is more of a residential area and doesn’t have a busy cafe life – it’s more relaxed.
+- Perdeneira is more of a residential area and doesn’t have a cafe life, it’s more relaxed.

 Walk around the fishing village, wander through the lovely narrow streets, perhaps stopping by a café to enjoy a coffee or treat yourself to an ice cream.

 Go to the town market.
-Check out the shops before walking along the beachfront for a relaxing end to your day.
+Check out the shops before walking along the beachfront.

 How about a few hours at the spa?
 A quick visit to the museum?
 Maybe the Atlantic Ocean is calm, and you feel like a boat ride!
 There are many things to do.